RyanWritz/Main/README.md

-This Git repository is includes work from my previous programming and HDL work throughout my time at PSU and afterwards.
+This Git repository includes work from my previous programming and HDL work throughout my time at PSU and afterwards.